reactjs/react.dev/beta/src/content/learn/start-a-new-react-project.md

 As we've explored how to continue improving React, we realized that integrating React more closely with frameworks (specifically, with routing, bundling, and server technologies) is our biggest opportunity to help React users build better apps.
 The Next.js team has agreed to collaborate with us in researching, developing, integrating, and testing framework-agnostic bleeding-edge React features like [React Server Components.](/blog/2020/12/21/data-fetching-with-react-server-components)

 These features are getting closer to being production-ready every day, and we've been in talks with other bundler and framework developers about integrating them.
 Our hope is that in a year or two, all frameworks listed on this page will have full support for these features.
-(If you're a framework author interested in partnering with us to experiment with adding these features to your framework, please let us know!)
+(If you're a framework author interested in partnering with us to experiment with these features, please let us know!)

 ### Next.js (App Router) {/*nextjs-app-router*/}

-**[Next.js (App Router)](https://beta.nextjs.org/docs/getting-started) is a redesign of the Next.js APIs aiming to fulfill the React team’s full-stack architecture vision.** It lets you fetch data in asynchronous components that run on the server or even during the build.
+The **[Next.js App Router](https://beta.nextjs.org/docs/getting-started) is a redesign of the Next.js APIs aiming to fulfill the React team’s full-stack architecture vision.** It lets you fetch data in asynchronous components that run on the server or even during the build.

 Next.js is maintained by [Vercel](https://vercel.com/).
-You can [deploy a Next.js app](https://nextjs.org/docs/deployment) to any other Node.js hosting, to some Serverless hosts, or to your own server.
-Static export is [planned but not yet supported](https://beta.nextjs.org/docs/app-directory-roadmap#configuration) in the Next.js's App Router.
+You can [deploy a Next.js app](https://nextjs.org/docs/deployment) to any Node.js or serverless hosting, or to your own server.
+Static export is [planned but not yet supported](https://beta.nextjs.org/docs/app-directory-roadmap#configuration) in the Next.js App Router.

 <Pitfall>

-Next.js's App Router is **currently in beta and is not yet recommended for production.** To experiment with the Next.js's App Router in an existing Next.js project, [follow this incremental migration guide](https://beta.nextjs.org/docs/upgrade-guide#migrating-from-pages-to-app).
+The Next.js App Router is **currently in beta and is not yet recommended for production** (as of Mar 2023).
+To experiment with the Next.js App Router in an existing Next.js project, [follow this incremental migration guide](https://beta.nextjs.org/docs/upgrade-guide#migrating-from-pages-to-app).

 </Pitfall>